 Among our constituent denominations, two groups have passed resolutions related to disability inclusion:

-Church of the Brethren 2006 resolution.
-The 2006 Annual Conference passed “Resolution: Commitment of Accessibility and Inclusion (ADA) Resolution,” pledging “to work to ensure that all may worship, serve, be served, learn and grow,” to examine and rectify barriers to persons with disabilities, and to commit to making all denominational office sites accessible.
+- The 2006 Annual Conference of the Church of the Brethren passed a Commitment of Accessibility and Inclusion, pledging “to work to ensure that all may worship, serve, be served, learn and grow,” to examine and rectify barriers to persons with disabilities, and to commit to making all denominational office sites accessible.

 General Conference Mennonite Church 1983 resolution (one of the groups that merged to form Mennonite Church USA).
-A resolution on giving greater attention to the needs of persons with various disabilities was approved without discussion at the delegate sessions of the General Conference Mennonite Church at Bethlehem, Pennsylvania in 1983.
+A resolution to give greater attention to the needs of people with various disabilities was approved without discussion at the delegate sessions of the General Conference Mennonite Church at Bethlehem, Pennsylvania in 1983.
 Included was a pledge to pay “special attention to the needs of the minority groups in our midst, including the physically, sensory and mentally disabled,” and “to break down the barriers that have hindered their participation,” with a focus on accessible meetings and conferences.